missBerg/resources/webinars/2024-06-25/README.md

 ## Create Taylor Gateway
-kubectl apply -f taylor/gateway.yml kubectl get gateway/taylor-gateway -n taylor kubectl describe gateway/taylor-gateway -n taylor
+kubectl apply -f taylor/gateway.yml

+kubectl get gateway/taylor-gateway -n taylor

+kubectl describe gateway/taylor-gateway -n taylor

 ## Create Taylor Blue & Green Services
-kubectl apply -f taylor/blue.yml kubectl apply -f taylor/green.yml
+kubectl apply -f taylor/blue.yml

+kubectl apply -f taylor/green.yml

 ## Add a global ratelimit for the Gateway
 kubectl apply -f taylor/global-rate-limit.yml

 This will automatically apply to all routes on this gateway

 ## Taylor Blue-Green Release

 # Shared Gateway
+I've created a shared gateway to be there to handle traffic from the outside to multiple namespaces.

+I've created a couple of listeners.

 ## Add Taylor to Shared Gateway
 Make sure we have the label so we can add routes to the shared gateway